PoissonPilote/lowdata/README.md

 ## Email

 You should forget *Gmail* and its fancy web interface: it was 100 times (check the good ration) the amount of data you need to exchange email.
-Go back to a simple desktop mail application with POP/SMTP configuration (IMAP send unnecessessary synchronisation message) :
+Go back to a simple desktop mail application with POP/SMTP configuration (IMAP send unnecessessary synchronisation message).
+Make sure to respect the following best practice:

+- Use text only (not formatted) content.
+- If you really want formatting, use Markdown
+- No signature (your email address reveal already your identity)
+- Remove previous content.
+If you want to quote, use ">"

+Here are some desktop client you can use:
 ### Mail from OSX

 This is my current configuration.
 I didn't manage to configure in text only yet: HELP WANTED!